 Of course, beach-lovers will not be disappointed.
 While Eton Beach is the most popular, there are more beaches to find at Takara, Undine Bay, Erakor Island and Mele Bay.
 It’s worth going to Lelepa Island for something a little more than beaches.
 There, explore Feles Cave and the coral gardens on the southeast coast.

 Mountains, forest, dive sites and the vibrant Luganville, make up Espiritu Santo, Vanuatu’s largest island.
 Commonly known as Santo, it was a large US military base during WW2.
 Signs of this can be seen today, such as old airstrips and sunken war wrecks, which are now great dive spots.
-Check out Million Dollar Point to see a, what looks like, a whole world forgotten underwater.
+Check out Million Dollar Point to see a, what looks like, a whole world has forgotten underwater.
 Entry to the site is charged.
 SS President Coolidge is an easily accessible wreck dive in Segond Channel.

 Inland at Santo, visit Five Rivers to see the Vanuatu imperial pigeon, a cascade waterfall and try a bit of prawn fishing.
 Millennium Cave is also worth visiting for the adventurous backpacker.
 The cave stretches 20 metres deep into the forest, filled with bats and swallows.